pitchmuc/adobe-analytics-api-2.0/docs/getting_started.md

 First you should create an Adobe IO account and connect to a Product Profile.
 You can also create an Adobe IO account and then go to the product Profile in Adobe Admin Console to contect to your Adobe IO account.

-When you create your Adobe IO account, you need to set a certificate, keep the key nearby because you will need it.
+When you create your Adobe IO account, set up an OAuth Server-to-Server credential and keep the client ID and client secret nearby because you will need them.
-You can follow this [tutorial](https://www.datanalyst.info/python/adobe-io-user-management/adobe-io-jwt-authentication-with-python/)

 ## 2. Download the library